A step-by-step guide to how to pasteurize eggs sous vide at home. It’s safe and way easier than you think.

 There are many delicious things you can make using pasteurized eggs.
 Here are a few of my top picks for inspiration:

-Caesar dressing from scratch.
-Only nine ingredients, loaded with garlic, parmesan, and fresh lemon juice, and can be made healthier by using extra olive oil instead of a heavily processed or hydrogenated vegetable oil.
+• The Best Caesar Dressing: Caesar dressing from scratch.
+Only nine ingredients, loaded with garlic, parmesan, and fresh lemon juice, can be made healthier using extra olive oil instead of heavily processed or hydrogenated vegetable oil.

-A simple and classic cocktail known for being a “hangover remedy.”
-Made with a raw egg, whiskey or vodka, and tabasco sauce.
+• Authentic Amber Moon Cocktail: A simple and classic cocktail known for being a “hangover remedy.”
+Made with a raw egg, whiskey or vodka, and Tabasco sauce.

 Print